 The Business Administration degree is the first two years of a four-year degree and is designed to transfer to a four-year institution.
 The Texas Higher Education Coordinating Board has required that each college offering Associate of Arts, Associate of Science, Bachelor or Arts, or Bachelor of Science degrees identify a Core Curriculum that all students must take.
 You must take your general electives from the core curriculum .
 Students should consult with their receiving institution, particularly when selecting Science and Math coursework.
 Consult the degree plan footnotes, and the core curriculum in the college catalog when selecting electives for this degree.
 Consult a business advisor if you wish to take courses different from those recommended.

-ACC field of study courses for business follow.
-These courses are fully transferable to other Texas public colleges and universities and are applicable to the Bachelor of Business Administration, Bachelor of Arts, or Bachelor of Science in Business.
+ACC's field of study courses for business are listed below.
+These courses are fully transferable to other Texas public colleges and universities and are applicable to the Bachelor of Business Administration, Bachelor of Arts in Business, or Bachelor of Science in Business, including all business specializations.

 NOTE: Fields of Study are valid only when no course substitutions are made.
 Consult an advisor regarding transfer to a specific college or university.

 ACCT 2301 Principles of Financial Accounting

 MATH 1324 Mathematics for Business & Social Sciences